Bhejazi/AI-compression-denoising/README.md

 - Codes used to evaluate the quality of the recovered images after compression are also included.
 The evaluation was done for 8-bit and binary images.

-The work related to these scripts are currently published.
+The work related to these scripts has been published.
 Please use appropriate citation for the published article titled "D-CNN and VQ-VAE Autoencoders for Compression and Denoising of Industrial X-ray Computed Tomography Images"

 The article is available at: https://doi.org/10.3233/FAIA251480